FermiSummerSchool/old-2017-ssvm/README.md

 ### Tempo2/PGPLOT patch instructions ###
 This will apply a patch to the vagrant VM's version of Tempo2 and PGPLOT to include additional plugins.
-It install retrieve the 108MB binary tarball of the new tool, and apply it to the VM.
+It retrieve the 108MB binary tarball of the new tool, and apply it to the VM.
 * On your host machine in the 'ssvm' directory `git fetch && git pull`.
 This will update the git repository.
 * Log into the VM with `vagrant ssh`.
 * Execute the patch script with the command `cd /vagrant && ./tempo2_patch_0.sh`.